ucsd-ets/datahub-example-notebook/README.md

 4. Commit and push the changes to GitHub.
 In the "Actions" tab, there will be a new workflow and under there, you can check the progress and output.

 5. The triggers for this workflow are narrowly defined.
 It will only run if any of `["requirements.txt", "Dockerfile", ".github/workflows/main.yml"]` is changed in the `main` or `master` branch.
 Feel free to modify this behavior.

+6. If your Github action was successful, you'll see a newly created package under [Packages](https://github.com/orgs/ucsd-ets/packages?repo_name=datahub-example-notebook)

 For more information, check out the syntax for Github Actions and relevant documentation, [here](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions).